SamLau95/nbinteract/README.md

-`nbinteract` is a Python package that creates interactive webpages from Jupyter notebooks. `nbinteract` has built-in support for interactive plotting.
+`nbinteract` is a Python package that creates interactive webpages from Jupyter notebooks. `nbinteract` also has built-in support for interactive plotting.
 These interactions are driven by data, not callbacks, allowing authors to focus on the logic of their programs.

 `nbinteract` is most useful for: